What to expect

 If you choose not to partake, please know that we care for you and we pray for your peace, in that one day we can all gather around God’s table together.
 You are welcome to come forward for a blessing, as others come for Communion.
 You are dearly loved by God and we pray you feel that love, for you, among us.

-We are a people focused on helping those in need.
-Ministry on the margins.
-We hope to be Christ’s hands and feet to those around us- reaching out in HIS love and grace.
+We are a people focused church- which means our main focus is helping those in need- inside and outside of the church walls.
+We call this ministry on the margins; as we hope to be Christ’s hands and feet to those around us- reaching out in HIS love and grace.

 If you have questions / comments / thoughts and you would like to speak with our Vicar, Fr.
 Dan is available to meet with you at any time.
 Fr.
 Dan’s cell number is (615) 715-4963.

-At St. Andrew’s; ALL are welcome & ALL means ALL!
+At St. Andrew’s; ALL are welcome & ALL means YOU!